AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-bootstrap.md

 ## Set up an internal SPA proxy

-When sourcing editable content from AEM in the SPA, it is best to set up an [internal proxy in the SPA](https://create-react-app.dev/docs/proxying-api-requests-in-development/#configuring-the-proxy-manually), that is configured to route the appropriate requests to AEM.
+When creating an editable SPA, it is best to set up an [internal proxy in the SPA](https://create-react-app.dev/docs/proxying-api-requests-in-development/#configuring-the-proxy-manually), that is configured to route the appropriate requests to AEM.
 This is done by using [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) npm module, which is already installed by the base WKND GraphQL App.

 1. Open the Remote SPA project in your IDE
 1. Open the file at `src/proxy/setupProxy.spa-editor.auth.basic.js`
-1. Review the following code:
+1. Update the file with the following code:

-    ```
+    ```javascript
     const { createProxyMiddleware } = require('http-proxy-middleware');
     const {REACT_APP_HOST_URI, REACT_APP_BASIC_AUTH_USER, REACT_APP_BASIC_AUTH_PASS } = process.env;